QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN System Design

 The modelling of deep learning on a quantum system is commonly represented by collections of quantum gates which are grouped together such that they accomplish specific quantum data manipulation \cite{chen2019variational}.
-We make use of 3 key types of gate combinations, a single qubit unitary, dual qubit unitary, and an entanglement unitary.
-These gate operations all accomplish specific independent tasks of each other.
-A single qubit unitary, as seen in Figure~\ref{fig:squ}-(A), performs an RY gate on a single qubit, parameterized by some $\theta$.
-Another style of layer is the dual qubit unitary, drawn in Figure \ref{fig:squ}-(B), which performs a rotation on 2 qubits around the Y-axis, parameterized by one $\theta$.
+Each parameterized gate accomplishes a specific type of quantum state manipulation \cite{divincenzo1998quantum}.
+We adopt this variational quantum circuit approach and expand it to create 3 key types of gate combinations, a single qubit unitary, dual qubit unitary, and an entanglement unitary visualized in Figure \ref{fig:squ}.
+A single qubit unitary, as seen in Figure \ref{fig:squ}(a), performs an $R_Y$ gate on a single qubit, parameterized by $\theta$.
+This gate accomplishes a manipulation of a single qubits superposition.
+The dual qubit unitary, drawn in Figure \ref{fig:squ}(b), performs a rotation on 2 qubits around the Y-axis, parameterized by one $\theta$.
+This gate accomplishes a manipulation on two qubits superposition.
+Accomplishing entanglement, QuGAN makes use of an entanglement unitary using a $CR_Y(\theta)$ gate parameterized by one $\theta$, as plotted in Figure \ref{fig:squ}(c).
+The $CR_Y(\theta)$ gate rotates a qubit by $\theta$ provided the control qubit measures 1, entangling the qubits.
+These grouped gate operations all accomplish specific quantum data manipulation.
+The gates unitary matrices are outlined in Equations \ref{eq:ry}, \ref{eq:ryy} and \ref{eq:cry}.

-To enable the deep learning model to learn qubit entanglement, we also make use of an entanglement unitary.
-This involves a $CRy(\theta)$ parameterized by one $\theta$, as drawn in Figure~\ref{fig:squ}-(C).
+The operations visualized in Figure \ref{fig:squ} are grouped together to form a layer of operations on the quantum state parameterized by $\theta_d$.
+Within the Figure~\ref{fig:layered_design}, we illustrate each of these layer types in order as well as illustrate how a circuit can be used to generate classical numerical outputs.
+Which qubits are measured and how this output relates to the optimization function is up to the practitioner.
+In the case of a Generator, the output sample would be a synthesized data point.

-These operations can be grouped together to form a layer that might accomplish performing a single qubit unitary on the first 10 qubits or entangle all qubits, and treat them as a black box parameterized by a vector of $\theta_d$, as seen in Figure \ref{fig:layered_design}.
-This allows for a better global picture of the quantum network, and is highly modular for removing and adding layers such that the network is designed for the task at hand.
+For QuGAN, the architecture is comprised of a Discriminator (a Quantum based Neural Network), the Generator (another Quantum based Neural Network), real data and an anicilla qubit to measure Quantum fidelity.
+We design both Discriminator and Generator equally to allow for equal ability in learning of the ideal quantum state.
+The general architecture of Our QuGAN on the actual quantum computer, described in the "Quantum Computer" block of Figure \ref{fig:sys}, is outlined in Figure \ref{fig:comm_arch}.

-These layers allow for the manipulation of some quantum state's probability amplitudes.
-The more gates and operations we give the network to learn, the more control it has over these probability amplitudes.
-We design both our Discriminator and Generator equivocally to allow for equal ability in learning of the ideal quantum state.
+In Figure \ref{fig:comm_arch}, we illustrate the Quantum Computer's role through the two possible styles of circuits being prepared.
+In the case of $|G\rangle$, the circuit prepares the two respective states using the layered approach.
+If there is data being prepares, only the Discriminator makes use of a layered approach, whilst the data is encoded using $R_Y(\theta)$ gates, which is fed onto a circuit along side the Discriminator.